-A Native of Newton, MA, 25-year-old Gabriel Lefkowitz is a violinist, composer, and conductor living in Knoxville, TN, where he is in his second year as concertmaster of the Knoxville Symphony Orchestra.
+A native of the Boston area, by way of New York City for six years, Gabriel Lefkowitz is a violinist, composer, and conductor currently living in Knoxville, TN, where he is in his third season as concertmaster of the Knoxville Symphony Orchestra.

 In July of 2004, at age 16, Gabriel was asked to give a solo performance at the Democratic National Convention's opening night at the Fleet Center in Boston.
 His original rendition of "Amazing Grace" was seen live by millions around the world and led to an appearance on the CNN Morning Show, and a special performance for former Massachusetts Governor Mitt Romney at the State House in Boston.